 For many people using Dexedrine illegally, a concern is how long it stays in the system.
-Because many people using it also are drug tested for work, sports programs, and other things, having it show up on a drug test could throw their entire life off track.
 The dextroamphetamine half-life is about 11 hours, but that does not mean drug tests will be clean after that time.

 Timetable for Dexedrine Drug Test Detection

-The exact amount of time the drug will remain detectable will vary from person to person based on everything from age to how much water they drink.
+The exact amount of time the drug will remain detectable will vary from person to person based on everything from age to how much water they drink and dextroamphetamine half-life.
 However, there are rough estimates that can be used.

-There are numerous products available designed to help people flush their system of amphetamines faster, as well as guides that instruct users to do things like drink a lot of water and eat detoxifying foods.
+There are numerous health products available designed to help people flush their system of amphetamines faster, as well as guides that instruct them to drink a lot of water and eat detoxifying foods.
 However, none of these are proven effective.
 The best way to ensure someone passes a drug test is not to use drugs.

 Does Dexedrine Show on Standard Drug Tests?

 Standard drug tests detect the presence of broad categories of drugs that are typically abused.
-This includes amphetamines, the drug class which Dexedrine belongs to.
-As a result, users can expect all standard drug tests to detect the presence of Dexedrine.
-If the user has a prescription, they should not have any repercussions for this, but if they do not, they can lose their job, scholarship, position on a sports team, or whatever is at stake with their testing.
+It includes amphetamines.
+As a result, users can expect all standard drug tests to detect Dexedrine.
+If the user has a prescription, a positive result should not be an issue, but if they do not, they can lose their job, scholarship, position on a sports team, or whatever is at stake with their testing.